 |An integrated approach to return to work with mental injuries or illness |

-This masterclass will give participants an insight into the integrated approach to return to work with mental injuries or illnesses including early intervention and support, graduated return to work including workplace adjustments and work design, and working in collaboration with all parties for successful outcomes.
-Key issues will be identified and specialist medical practitioner, allied health provider, employer and insurer views will be shared on achieving timely and sustainable return to work.
+This masterclass gave participants an insight into the integrated approach to return to work with mental injuries or illnesses including early intervention and support, graduated return to work including workplace adjustments and work design, and working in collaboration with all parties for successful outcomes.
+Key issues were identified and specialist medical practitioner, allied health provider, employer and insurer views were shared on achieving timely and sustainable return to work.

 - Last updated